i-Asset/iAsset-ClientDevices-deprecated-/README.md

 ## Dependencies

-The Panda-Device project needs basyx.sdk and basyx.components The basyx.components needs basyx.sdk
++ All client device implementation projects need basyx.sdk and basyx.components The basyx.components needs basyx.sdk..
++ All client device implementation projects require the basedevice-project.
+This project contains all reusable classes, helpers, etc..